chiragjagga/LLD-Design-Patterns/CreationalPatterns/Builder/README.md

 - Optional director class can be used to define the order of the steps or reuse complex object creation logic.

 # Applicability
-- When there a huge number of parameters in the constructor.
+- When there are a huge number of parameters in the constructor.
 - To avoid telescopic constructors i.e multiple different constructors with different kind of parameters.
 - When we need different types of variants of the same product with modifications.